2016 Puerto Rican municipal elections: Canóvanas

 Previous PNP mayor José Soto Rivera announced on May 14, 2014, that he would renounce to his post on June 30, 2014, and that his daughter, Lorna Soto Villanueva would take over as mayor.
 On July 1, Soto Villanueva was sworn in as the mayor to finish her father's term.
 She went on to win the PNP primary and was elected to serve a first full term in office.

 Carolina

 Eduardo González Antelo won the PNP primary.
 Nonetheless, incumbent mayor José Aponte Dalmau won his third term.

 Cataño

-On May 16, 2016, The PPD cancelled the primary, because the collectivity discovered that candidate Leslie Eaton Ramos had been previously booked by the police for an alleged criminal event.
-Eaton Ramos took the party to court, where it was decided that the primary had to be held, where the incumbent mayor José Rosario Meléndez won, with a total of 4 votes.
-The PPD appealed, and the Court of Appeals declared that Eaton Ramos was officially disqualified, and that incumbent mayor Rosario Meléndez had to be declared the winner.
+On May 16, 2016, the PPD cancelled its primary after learning that candidate Leslie Eaton Ramos had failed to reveal a previous police booking for an alleged criminal event.
+Eaton Ramos took the party to court, and the court decided that the primary had to be held.
+The incumbent mayor José Rosario Meléndez won the primary with a total of 4 votes.
+The PPD appealed, and the Court of Appeals declared Eaton Ramos officially disqualified, and that incumbent mayor José Rosario Meléndez had to be declared the winner.
 The Supreme Court of Puerto Rico decided not to revise the Court of Appeals' decision.
-Incumbent mayor José Rosario Meléndez ultimately lost to PNP candidate Félix Delgado Montalvo.
+Rosario Meléndez ultimately lost to PNP candidate Félix Delgado Montalvo.